minprog/app-studio/40 Guided/30 Friendsr/content.md

 Of course, you will want to put the result of `getSerializableExtra()` in a variable so that you can do something with it (notice that we are casting it again?).
 Now that we have access to the `retrievedFriend` variable, we have access to all the information of that particular `Friend` object again, so their name, bio, photo and rating.
 You can use this information to render the correct things on the screen with the layout we created before.

-### Storing the rating data in SharedPreferences
+## Storing the rating data in SharedPreferences

 Hmm, now that your app is up and running, you must have noticed something.
 The ratings are not being kept!
 Time to do something about that using Android's `SharedPreferences`.
 These are meant to store small amounts of data on the device and allow information to persist even when closing down the app or switching off your phone.

-`SharedPreferences` also makes use of key-value pairs, again using a `String` as the key and then storing the value with the key as a label, so you can easily retrieve it later.
-You can access the `SharedPreferences` by calling:
+`SharedPreferences` again makes use of key-value pairs, using a `String` as the key and then storing the value with the key as a label, so you can easily retrieve it later.
+You can access your app's `SharedPreferences` by calling:

         SharedPreferences prefs = getSharedPreferences("settings", MODE_PRIVATE);

-You can have multiple `SharedPreferences` files, so you can give individual ones a name as well, we will just call ours `"settings"`, as per default.
-The `MODE_PRIVATE` bit refers to the access rights of the file: the default mode, where the created file can only be accessed by the calling application.
+You can have multiple `SharedPreferences` files, so you can give individual ones a name as well, we will just call ours `settings`.
+The `MODE_PRIVATE` bit refers to the access rights of the file: the default mode, where the created file can only be accessed by the calling application and not other applications.

 We can now add things to the `SharedPreferences` by calling methods on our variable `prefs`, to generate an `Editor`: